RithikNambiar/vim_dotfiles/README.md

 $ python3 ./install.py --clangd-completer

-Note --clang-completer was used a few years ago.It has since changed to clangd-completer
+Note: --clang-completer was used a few years ago.It has since changed to --clangd-completer